Stoops impressed with scrimmage, seeking 'good, clean football'

 “We were able to get a lot of plays in,” Stoops said.
 “I believe we came out of it relatively healthy.
 We got a lot of reps and a lot of players to look at.”

-The ongoing COVID-19 pandemic has altered the team’s schedule this fall and usually at this time of the year, Stoops and his squad are preparing for the season opener on Labor Day weekend.
+The ongoing COVID-19 pandemic has altered the team’s schedule this fall.
+Usually, at this time of the year, Stoops and his squad are preparing for the season opener on Labor Day weekend.
 Stoops admitted the first two weeks of practice have been “slower” than usual.

 “That’s good and it is what it is,” he said.
 “It (gave) our players an opportunity to have a longer summer, gave us some windows to spend some time with our players … our preparation time is much longer this summer and that’s what makes it different.